 Then he attacked the Hour Record.

 The hour record for bicycles is the record for the longest distance cycled in one hour on a bicycle.
 The task is simple: pedal as hard as you can for one hour.
 But “simple” does not mean “easy”.
 It is widely accepted that the Hour Record is one of the most demanding sporting challenges which an athlete can undertake.
-It is a pure physical effort, there’s no other variables such as wing, road surfaces, gradients, or other riders.
+It is a pure physical effort, there are no other variables such as wing, road surfaces, gradients, or other riders.
 It’s an absolute measure what an athlete can achieve on a bicycle.

 Attacking the Hour Record is also considered a great risk to a cyclist’s career: you either prove yourself or make a fool of yourself.
 There are no “little misses”.
 You cannot say “I lost by just a handful of meters”.
 Success or failure is so obvious, and so public since millions are watching you.

 Merckx was putting his whole reputation at stake.